marama09/PUBG-Exploratory-Data-Analysis-EDA-/README.md

 ## Question/need:
 In this project what we want is analyzing the data and find out what affects the player's win by answering some questions such as:
 * Who are the highest win (Solos, Duos or Squads)?
+* What is the amount of work as a team between players?
+*What is the average of person that kills many players ?
+* How many  99% of people kills have?
+*  How many most kills are recorded?
 * What is the impact of damage on the number of kills?
-* What is affects of the player's win?
-* What is the amount of work as a team between players?
 * What's the best strategy to win in PUBG?
 Should you sit in one spot and hide your way into victory, or do you need to be the top shot?
+* Does killing more people increases the chance of winning the game?
 * Can we predict the finishing position of a player in the game?
-* Does killing more people increases the chance of winning the game?
+* What is affects of the player's win?
 * How do we catch the fraudsters in the game?
-* Can we predict the finishing position of a player in the game?
   <br>

   Let's let the data do the talking!